paulmichaelgates/msp430FR2355_matrix_keypad/README.md

 ISR: get_input: interrupt service routine to get row and column pressed only one row and column can be determined per interrupt.
 **ISR will disable interrupts for all inputs so init_pins will need to be called to reset**

+getting row/col
+use globals row and col stored in .data